-Happy International Day of Transgender Visibility! + Resources for Your Inclusive Journey
+Happy International Transgender Day of Visibility! + Resources for Your Inclusive Journey

 Today, 31 March, Oxfam is celebrating the achievements and contributions of transgender colleagues, partners and friends worldwide, as well as recognising and speaking out against the discrimination faced by the transgender community.
 Here are four reasons why this is so important: